FISCAL MANAGEMENT

 Current employee records are housed in the central administration office of the district.
 Records of employees no longer working for the district can be stored in a secure off-site location.
 Employee records will be maintained by the superintendent [or designee], the building administrator, immediate supervisor, human resources director, and the board secretary.

-The permanent and cumulative records of students currently enrolled in the district are housed in the central administration office of the attendance center where the student attends.
+The permanent and cumulative records of students currently enrolled in the school district are housed in the central administration office of the attendance center where the student attends.
 Permanent records will be housed in a fire resistant safe or vault or electronically with a secure backup file.
 The building administrator [or designee] is responsible for keeping these records current.
-Permanent records of students who have graduated or are no longer enrolled in the district will be housed in an appropriately safe and secure storage area or facility and will be retained permanently.
+Permanent records of students who have graduated or are no longer enrolled in the district are housed in an appropriately safe and secure storage area or facility and will be retained permanently.
 These records will be maintained by the superintendent [or designee].
-Special education records will be maintained in accordance with the law.
+Special education records shall be maintained in accordance with the law.

 The superintendent [or designee] may digitize or otherwise electronically retain district records and may destroy paper copies of the records.
-An electronic record which accurately reflects the information set forth in the paper record after it was first generated in its final form as an electronic record and which remains accessible for later reference meets the same legal requirements for retention as the original paper record.
+An electronic record which accurately reflects the information set forth in the paper record after it was first generated in its final form as an electronic record, and which remains accessible for later reference, meets the same legal requirements for retention as the original paper record.

 Adopted: 6/99